The Making of an Image

 My original searches on Unsplash focused on ‘retrieve’ and “retriever,’ and related concepts.
 These searches led me to the following image by Patrick Hendry – shown here downsized (the original is over 8k pixels wide) but otherwise unretouched or cropped.

 Those of you reading this who are familiar with my background know that I am a graduate of Rhode Island School of Design with a degree in Photography.
-During my high school years I worked as a photo retoucher (using dyes and paintbrushes!) as a side-hustle.
-So – I knew that at all of the photos I chose from Unsplash would not only need to be cropped to fit the dimensions of the theme, they would need color-correcting.
+During my high school years I worked as a photo retoucher (using dyes and paintbrushes!) as a side hustle.
+But now you can improve the quality of the images by using image to SVG.
+This feature will allow you to convert pictures and use them at your convenience.
+So – I knew that all of the photos I chose from Unsplash would not only need to be cropped to fit the dimensions of the theme, they would need color-correcting.
 Not corrections that would make them seem more realistic, but corrections that increase their emotional impact.

 I used the Composition tool to suggest a variety of crops and settled on one named Facebook Cover as the one with the widest aspect.
 (The rest of the Featured Images are cropped to 16:9.)
 After I made the final crop decision, I used the Accent and Sky Enhancer tools.
 Within a few moments the foreground was popping – especially the bandana – and the dog’s face was a little more open and emphasized by the fact that the space behind the dog’s head automagically opened up.
 Not much needed to be done to the sky after the crop, but the orange bands closest to the horizon were pushed a tad to be more vibrant.